 Q: Will your doctors see my baby in the hospital?

 A: The doctors of Interlachen Pediatrics do not attend deliveries at the hospital.
 They maintain excellent relationships with the pediatricians who will see your baby in the hospital, and provide a report to our doctors.

 Q: How do I register my newborn with your office?

-A: Once your baby is born, you may call our scheduling department at 407-767-2477, to schedule the first appointment and register your child.
-You may also download all of the new patient registration forms.
+A: Once your baby is born, you may call our scheduling department at 407-767-2477 to register your child and schedule the first appointment.
+Our scheduling team member will then send you an invitation to our patient portal where you will be able to electronically complete all of the new patient registration forms.

 Q: What insurance plans does your office participate with?

 A: Interlachen Pediatrics participates with a wide variety of insurance plans; you may review the lists of participating health plans here.

 Q: When should I schedule my newborn's first visit to the office?